-Copy Your PC's If you want to assign an IP address to the MAC Address: computer you are currently on, click this button to populate the fields.
+Copy Your PC's If you want to assign an IP address to the computer the fields.

+MAC Address: you are currently on, click this button to populate

 Save: Click Save to save your entry.
 You must click Save Settings at the top to activate your reservations.